Yu-HuanWu/WhoAreYu/README.md

 ## My name is Yu-Huan Wu, but you can call me Yu Huan Wu.

-I am an associate software engineer in San Francisco Bay Area who is passionate about lifting the underserved through education.
+I am an associate software engineer in San Francisco Bay Area.

 I think my projects are pretty neat, check them out: